Will lockdown lift on 21 June as planned?

 “Many of the scientists who’ve been talking over the weekend simply haven’t adjusted their expectations to understand that (for these people) Covid is a mild illness in the community.”

-In better news, the immunisation programme itself is continuing to make major headway: half of adults in the UK are now estimated to have received both doses of a Covid-19 vaccine, with three-quarters having been given a single jab.
+In better news, the immunisation programme itself is continuing to make major headway: nearly 57 per cent of adults in the UK are now estimated to have received both doses of a Covid-19 vaccine, with 79 per cent having been given a single jab.

 Ultimately, the decision on whether to persist with unlocking rests with the prime minister, a man who was deeply reluctant to take unpopular decisions (and arguably left it too late) in relation to the first and second waves of the coronavirus, at least according to his estranged former adviser Dominic Cummings, who said as much during his recent marathon parliamentary testimony.